 Thankfully, there is a surefire way to get those gutters cleaned.
 Guess how… yep, a leaf blower.
 All you have to do is grab a ladder*, crank up the leaf blower’s power, and watch all that debris fly!

-*Use extreme caution: if you use a ladder or walk on your rooftop when using a leaf blower.
-The safest and most effective way to blow gutters with a leaf blower is by using a leaf blower extension kit.
-Check out this best-selling leaf blower extension kit on Amazon.
+The safest and most effective way to blow gutters with a leaf blower is to use a leaf blower extension kit.

 6) Clean Out Dryer Vents

 I bet you never thought about this one!
-Did you know that a lint filter is in front of the dryer opening?
+Did you know a lint filter is before the dryer opening?
 Cleaning this filter out is also a great idea to avoid a potential fire hazard risk.

 All the debris stuck in there will be jarred loose and, hopefully, fly out of the dryer to the outside rather than whirl around inside the dryer.